Heather is Head of SunSmart at Cancer Council Victoria.

 Shannon studied a Bachelor of Applied Science (Health Promotion) at Deakin and is undertaking postgraduate studies towards a Masters in Public Health at Monash University.

-Primarily working with secondary schools, her role is to improve sun protective attitudes and behaviours amongst Victorians aged 13 to 25 years.
+Primarily working with secondary schools, Nicky’s role is to improve sun protective attitudes and behaviours amongst Victorian teens and young adults.

 Emma White is the SunSmart Project Support Officer.

 Emma is often the first point of contact for those engaging with the SunSmart Program at Cancer Council Victoria.
 She provides support to the program managers, helping the team achieve their objectives across the portfolio.
 Emma is also responsible for the overall smooth functioning of the SunSmart team, overseeing all key administrative duties.